StevenBoscarine/jboss-javaee6-webapp/readme.txt

  already have an IDE project.

- If you created the project from the commandline using archetype:generate, then you need to bring the project into your IDE.
+ If you created the project from the commandline using archetype:generate, then you need to import the project into your IDE.
 If you are using NetBeans 6.8 or IntelliJ IDEA 9, then all you have to do is open the project as an existing project.
 Both of these IDEs recognize Maven 2 projects natively.